HannahConnolly/piMTA/README.md

 ## Contributions

-Feel free to contribute by submitting a pull request or report issues.
+Feel free to contribute by submitting a pull request or reporting issues.